EMDR Therapy: Relief from PTSD and Anxiety – Mindsterk

 Reprocesses traumatic memories and facilitates resolution, releasing negative emotions associated with the event.
 Restructures cognitive distortions and promotes the development of positive coping strategies.

 Reduces distress and promotes healing by directly addressing the root causes of anxiety.
-Encourages individuals to modify destructive thought patterns and behaviors.
+Encourages individuals to modify destructive thought patterns and behaviours.

 Choosing between EMDR and CBT depends on what the person needs and prefers, and the therapist’s skills.
 The main goal is to pick the method that best helps the person live a healthier, happier life.